-Sculpture Trail sites extend from Stony Creek in North Lorne to the George River.
-The trail includes the Pier and the traditional route from the Swinging Bridge along the pine tree walk to the foreshore.
+Sculpture Trail sites extend from the Swing Bridge to the Lorne pier.
+The trail includes the Pier and the traditional route from the Swing Bridge along the pine tree walk to the foreshore.
 Many sculptors have created new projects specially for Lorne and there is an exciting mix of emerging and established sculptors.

 Sculpturescape and Land Art

 In 2018 Sculpturescape has a specific focus on the Land Art movement.
 Artists use the environment and re-imagine it in clever ways either by introducing new materials or by rearranging what is already there.